while1malloc0/blog/content/posts/is-it-really-a-boolean.md

 Booleans don't have a notion of time.
 As such, they're generally a poor fit if _when_ something happens is important.

-**If the "when" is important, don't use a boolean**
+**Takeaway: if the "when" is important, don't use a boolean**

 ## Is the data nullable?

 This is sometimes called the "three state boolean" problem.

-For example, consider the case of a user accepting the horrendous cookie banners that plague nearly every web site:
+For example, consider the case of a user accepting the horrendous cookie banners that plague the web:

 ```go
 type User struct {